ZhenghaoZhu/zhenghaozhu.me/content/posts/Hugo site on Github with domain from Namecheap/index.md

 ## Before Starting
 ---
 With this tutorial I'm assuming you have an IDE such as <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> or <a href="https://www.sublimetext.com/" target="_blank">Sublime</a> and a version control system such as <a href="https://git-scm.com/" target="_blank">Git</a>.
+Also, you will need to create a GitHub account and Namecheap account to be able to perform instructions further down the line.

 ## Setting Up
 ---